JayCan815/jared-blog/README.md

 This is a another 'steps' project, which involves me creating a blog using Laravel.
 Even though this is an area that I am not experienced in, let the learning begin.

+I would like to thank Traversy Media, found on Youtube, providing styling templates.